fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QReadWriteLock.md

 - `QReadWriteLock::QReadWriteLock()`: Constructs a `QReadWriteLock` object in `NonRecursive` mode.
 - `QReadWriteLock::QReadWriteLock(RecursionMode recursionMode)`: Constructs a `QReadWriteLock` object in the given `recursionMode`.
-- `QReadWriteLock::~QReadWriteLock()`: Destroys the `QReadWriteLock` object. **Warning**: Destroying a `read-write` `lock` that is in use may result in undefined behavior.
+- `QReadWriteLock::~QReadWriteLock()`: Destroys the `QReadWriteLock` object. **Warning**: Destroying a read-write `lock` that is in use may result in undefined behavior.
-- `void QReadWriteLock::lockForRead()`: Locks the `lock` for `reading`.
-This function will block the current thread if any thread (including the current) has locked for `writing`.
+- `void QReadWriteLock::lockForRead()`: Locks the lock for reading.
+This function will block the current thread if any thread (including the current) has locked for writing.
-- `void QReadWriteLock::lockForWrite()`: Locks the `lock` for `writing`.
-This function will block the current thread if another thread has locked for `reading` or `writing`.
+- `void QReadWriteLock::lockForWrite()`: Locks the lock for writing.
+This function will block the current thread if another thread has locked for reading or writing.
-- `bool QReadWriteLock::tryLockForRead()`: `Attempts` to `lock` for `reading`.
+- `bool QReadWriteLock::tryLockForRead()`: Attempts to lock for reading.
 If the lock was obtained, this function returns `true`, otherwise it returns `false` instead of waiting for the lock to become available, i.e. it does not block.
-The lock attempt will fail if another thread has locked for `writing`.
+The lock attempt will fail if another thread has locked for writing.
 If the lock was obtained, the lock must be unlocked with `unlock()` before another thread can successfully lock it.
-- `bool QReadWriteLock::tryLockForRead(int timeout)`: This is an overloaded function. `Attempts` to `lock` for `reading`.
+- `bool QReadWriteLock::tryLockForRead(int timeout)`: This is an overloaded function.
+Attempts to lock for reading.
 This function returns `true` if the lock was obtained; otherwise it returns `false`.
-If another thread has locked for `writing`, this function will wait for at most `timeout` milliseconds for the lock to become available. **Note**: Passing a negative number as the `timeout` is equivalent to calling `lockForRead()`, i.e. this function will wait forever until lock can be locked for `reading` when `timeout` is negative.
+If another thread has locked for writing, this function will wait for at most `timeout` milliseconds for the lock to become available. **Note**: Passing a negative number as the `timeout` is equivalent to calling `lockForRead()`, i.e. this function will wait forever until lock can be locked for reading when `timeout` is negative.
 If the lock was obtained, the lock must be unlocked with `unlock()` before another thread can successfully lock it.
-- `bool QReadWriteLock::tryLockForWrite()`: `Attempts` to `lock` for `writing`.
+- `bool QReadWriteLock::tryLockForWrite()`: Attempts to lock for writing.
 If the lock was obtained, this function returns `true`; otherwise, it returns `false` immediately.
-The lock attempt will fail if another thread has locked for `reading` or `writing`.
+The lock attempt will fail if another thread has locked for reading or writing.
 If the lock was obtained, the lock must be unlocked with `unlock()` before another thread can successfully lock it.
-- `bool QReadWriteLock::tryLockForWrite(int timeout)`: This is an overloaded function. `Attempts` to `lock` for `writing`.
+- `bool QReadWriteLock::tryLockForWrite(int timeout)`: This is an overloaded function.
+Attempts to lock for writing.
 This function returns `true` if the lock was obtained; otherwise it returns `false`.
-If another thread has locked for `reading` or `writing`, this function will wait for at most `timeout` milliseconds for the lock to become available. **Note**: Passing a negative number as the `timeout` is equivalent to calling `lockForWrite()`, i.e. this function will wait forever until lock can be locked for `writing` when `timeout` is negative.
+If another thread has locked for reading or writing, this function will wait for at most `timeout` milliseconds for the lock to become available. **Note**: Passing a negative number as the `timeout` is equivalent to calling `lockForWrite()`, i.e. this function will wait forever until lock can be locked for writing when `timeout` is negative.
 If the lock was obtained, the lock must be unlocked with `unlock()` before another thread can successfully lock it.
-- `void QReadWriteLock::unlock()`: `Unlocks` the lock.
+- `void QReadWriteLock::unlock()`: Unlocks the lock.
 Attempting to unlock a lock that is not locked is an error, and will result in program termination.